 Our team of volunteers is available to answer questions and provide support to make this experience enjoyable for the parents and the foster pet until the animal is adopted.
 The foster provider provides the love and special attention, works with the animal on basic obedience skills and shares with the Homeward Bound staff any behavioral or emotional problems the animal might be experiencing.
 Addressing these problems during the foster care period, enhances the chances for adoption a hundred-fold!

-The program is designed to be completed within 4-12 weeks and a foster pet must be made available for adoptions each week.
-Your foster pet can be brought to the shelter on adoption day or to one of our adoption sites at PetSmart Kennesaw or PetSmart Canton, --whatever is most conventient to the foster provider.
-If the foster is not adopted, the provider may pick up the fostered animal at the agreed upon site at the end of the event.
+The program is designed to be completed within 4-12 weeks and a foster must be made available for our monthly Open House at the kennel in Gilmer County.
+If the foster is not adopted, the provider may pick up the fostered animal at the end of the event.
 During the fall season especially, we are active with off-site locations.
 The foster will be advised of the times and locations.

 Anyone wishing to become an approved Homeward Bound Foster Care Provider should contact Homeward Bound.